 In terms of turnout, voter participation of registered voters in General District Elections generally falls between 25% to 29%.
-Voter turnout in the two previous Presidential

-Statewide General Elections (2008 and 2012) was over 79%.
-Voter turnout for the two previous Gubernatorial Statewide General Elections was 65% in 2010, and 46% (a historical low) in 2014.
-Accordingly, for the past eight elections scheduled in November (2008 through 2015), voter turnout for Statewide General Elections has been at least double than voter turnout for General District Elections, so a move to Statewide General Elections is likely to substantially increase voter participation in future District elections.
+Voter turnout in the two previous Presidential Statewide General Elections was 79% in 2012 and 81% in 2016.
+Voter turnout for the two previous Gubernatorial Statewide General Elections was 65% in 2010 and 46% (a historical low) in 2014.
+Accordingly, for the past seven elections scheduled in November (2010 through 2016), average voter turnout for Statewide General Elections has been at least double than voter turnout for General District Elections, so a move to Statewide General Elections is likely to significantly increase voter turnout in future District elections.